semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 ### Supply Chain

 :::info
-Only users who’ve worked with previous versions of the Jira integration can create SCA tickets.
-Semgrep is working on releasing an update that allows all users to create SCA tickets.
+Only users who’ve enabled Jira previously can create Supply Chain tickets.
+Semgrep is working on releasing an update that allows all users to create Supply Chain tickets.
 :::

 The Supply Chain triage flow creates tickets for all usages of a given vulnerability.
 Usages cannot be selected individually.